Create a new score

 Step 2: Choose template file.

-In the left column is a list of solo, ensemble and orchestral templates, divided into categories according to musical style.
-If you have previously stored any custom templates in your user templates folder, these are displayed under the heading, "Custom Templates".
-You can also use the Search bar (top left) to find specific templates.
+Here, you can choose from a range of solo, ensemble and orchestral templates.
+Any custom templates stored in your user templates folder will be displayed under the heading, "Custom Templates".
+From version 2.2, you can use the Search bar (top right) to find specific templates.

-Click on the name of a score template to select it, then click Next >; alternatively, just double-click the score template name.
-This will automatically take you to the next page of the Wizard (see Choose key signature and tempo, below).
+- Click on a template to select it.
+This will automatically take you to the next page of the Wizard (Chose key signature and tempo).